777nancy/confile/README.md

 ## Description

-confile is a simple config file reader.
+Confile is a simple config file reader.
 `ini`, `json` and `yaml` formats are supported.

 ## Installation